kevinulrich/greatCircle/README.md

 ## Working with Vectors

 The vector constructor takes two arguments for a starting and an end point.
 These must be valid Point objects.
-The order of start an end is very important as a vector is directional.
-As of 2.0, the library is only able to calculate the distance of a vector so the order is not important right now, but will become important once bearing and other features come into play.
+The order of start and end is very important as a vector is directional.
+As of 2.0, the library is only able to calculate the distance of a vector so the order is not important right now, but will become so once bearing and other features come into play.

 ```javascript
 var myVector = new greatCircle.Vector(myPoint, anotherPoint);